yyyujintang/PostRainBench/README.md

 ## Introduction

 This is the official PyTorch implementation of PostRainBench: [PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting](https://arxiv.org/abs/2310.02676).

-**Full source code is expected to be released upon conference acceptance.**
+**🎉🎉** PostRainBench was accepted as a **spotlight paper** by ICLR24 Workshop: Tackling Climate Change with Machine Learning!

 ## Overview

 ![alt text](./pic/PostRainBench.png)